ShahariarRabby/CarND_Capstone/README.md

 ![alt text][image1]

-### Overview
+### Code Implementation

-There were four sections to the code that we implemented.
+There were three sections to the code that we implemented.

 ### Waypoint Update Node